Tropical Storm Debby swirls over Atlantic, expected to again douse the Carolinas before moving north

 “Flash flooding is super unpredictable, and we’d rather our staff and guests be home and safe,” marketing coordinator Georgena Dimitriadis said.

 Far to the north in New York City, heavy storms that meteorologists said were being enhanced by Debby flooded some streets and expressways, stranding motorists.
-The National Weather Service issued a flood watch until noon Wednesday for the entire city.
+The weather service issued a flood watch until noon Wednesday for the entire city.

 Emergency officials warned of potential flash flooding, flying drones with loudspeakers in some New York City neighborhoods to tell people in basement apartments to be ready to flee at a moment’s notice.